dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 **A Language Model**

 A landmark in natural language processing is the [word2vec](https://www.tensorflow.org/tutorials/word2vec) model, which infers the meaning of words by looking at where they are used.
-For instance, because the terms "king" and "queen" are often surrounded by a similar set of words (think "castle" or "govern"), the model might guess that they refer the same concept (ie. the head of a monarchy).
-The model also learns that they differ in gender by observing that "queen" is usually used together with female pronouns while "king" is used with male pronouns.
+For instance, because "king" and "queen" are often surrounded by a similar words (think "castle" or "govern"), the model might guess that they refer the same concept (ie. the head of a monarchy).
+The model also learns how they differ in gender by observing that "queen" is surrounded by female pronouns while "king" is used together with male pronouns.

 To learn semantic meanings, word2vec tries to predict a word given its surrounding words by training a two-layer neural network.
-However, the predictive task is tangential to the model and we are interested only in the side product – how much each word contributes to the predictive task (ie. the word vectors).
+However, the predictive task is tangential to the goal and we are interested in the side product – how much each word contributes to the predictive task (ie. the word vectors).
 By comparing word vectors, we can then examine the relations between words.

 We use a [paragraph vector](https://cs.stanford.edu/~quocle/paragraph_vector.pdf) model that is similar in spirit to word2vec but examines language at the document level.
 The [gensim](https://radimrehurek.com/gensim/models/doc2vec.html) implementation of the paragraph vector is used and returns a 200-dimensional vector for each department.

+**Similarity**

+We compute the similarity between any pair of departments as the cosine of the angle between the corresponding document vectors.
+Like Pearson correlation, cosine similarity ranges between -1 and 1.

 **Clustering**

-The document vectors allow for comparisons between departments, but we also want to group departments based on how close together they are to one another.
-The K-means clustering algorithm is used to return 7 groups, each of which contain departments that are closest to each other in terms of Euclidean distance.
+We also want to group departments based on how close together they are to one another.
+The K-means clustering algorithm is used to return 7 groups, each of which contains departments that are closest together in terms of Euclidean distance.